simonneutert/graphhopper-docker-image-push/README.md

 ## Contributing

-Feel free to submit issues or pull requests if you would like to improve the code here
+Feel free to submit issues or pull requests if you would like to improve the code here.